andy-guttridge/song-mates/README.md

 The 'pending collaboration requests' page enables the authenticated user to see an overview of incoming and outgoing collaboration requests.
 They can view the profile of the other user to enable them to decide whether this looks like a worthwhile collaborator by clicking on their name in the 'from' column.

-For incoming collaboration requests, the user can decide whether to accept or reject the collaboration request.
+For incoming collaboration requests, the user can decide whether to approve or reject the collaboration request.
 Selecting reject opens a modal dialog to ask the user to confirm the rejection.

 For outgoing collaboration requests, the user can cancel the request.